-NOTES TO FINANCIAL STATEMENTS

-December 31, 2004 and 2005 (in thousands, except per share data)
+NOTES TO FINANCIAL STATEMENTS For the Years Ended December 31, 2003, 2004, 2005 and For the Three Months Ended March 31, 2005 and 2006 (unaudited) (in thousands, except per share data)

 1. Description of Business

 Synchronoss Technologies, Inc. (the Company, or Synchronoss) is a leading provider of e-commerce transaction management solutions to the communications services marketplace based on its penetration into key providers of communications services.
 The Company conducts its business operations primarily in the United States of America, with some aspects of its operations being outsourced to entities located in India and Canada.
 The Company's proprietary on-demand software platform enables communications service providers, or CSPs, to take, manage and provision orders and other customer-oriented transactions and perform related critical service tasks.
 The Company targets complex and high-growth industry segments including wireless, Voice over Internet Protocol, or VoIP, wireline and other markets.
 By simplifying technological complexities through the automation and integration of disparate systems, the Company enables CSPs to acquire, retain and service customers quickly, reliably and cost-effectively.